DETAILED ACTION

 and performing an inverse Winograd transform on the generated transformed output feature map to thereby generate an output feature map (OFM) useable for performing a convolution operation (Para [0026] “The IDP unit then sends 16 requests to 16 different request-assembly units, each corresponding to a different output feature map.
 Each request assembly unit feeds a different set of 16 MAUs,.
 Each of the 16 request-assembly units and corresponding 16 MAUs act independently of the others, each generating 16 patches of one output map”; Para [0036] “The subject matter disclosed herein includes multiple IDPs 102a-102n in which the respective elements of a transformed feature-map data patch and the weight values in the corresponding transformed weight kernel are multiplied together to form a convolved matrix in the Winograd domain.
 The elements in the n convolved matrices are respectively summed and the result, indicated at 103, is inverse Winograd transformed to form a 2×2 output feature map patch” and Para [0029] “each output matrix represents a 2×2 patch in the output map—four elements—and it takes four multiply operations to apply the convolution with the Winograd scheme while skipping 0-valued weights, the overall computation per output element is just one multiply” teaches an inverse Winograd transform on the MAU result process to output feature map for performing a convolution operation).

-However, in the same field, analogous art Lee teaches wherein the transformation data processor is configured to map, based on a pre-generated mapping table, the plurality of feature value groups and the plurality of weight value groups to the at least one type of MAC unit from among the first type MAC unit, the second type MAC unit, and the third type MAC unit included in the plurality of types of MAC units (A. Detail Architecture of the Unified DNN Core & Page 176 “Four LUT bundles are included in the LBPE, and each LUT bundle is used for MAC operations by accessing LUT in it.
-The LBPE generates partial sums of DNN output feature map by accumulating the partial sums obtained from the four LUT bundles” teaches generate feature map and weight kernel of the MAUs unit using lookup table (LUT (see, Abstract)), pre-generated mapping table).
+Brothers appears not to disclose explicitly the further limitations of the claim.
+However, Lee discloses mapping, based on a pre-generated mapping table, the plurality of feature value groups (A. Detail Architecture of the Unified DNN Core & Page 176 “Four LUT bundles are included in the LBPE, and each LUT bundle is used for MAC operations by accessing LUT in it.
+The LBPE generates partial sums of DNN output feature map by accumulating the partial sums obtained from the four LUT bundles” teaches generating a feature map and weight kernel of the MAUs using a lookup table (LUT (see, Abstract)), i.e., a pre-generated mapping table) ….

-It would have been obvious for one of ordinary skill in the arts before the effective filing date of the claimed invention to incorporate the limitation(s) above as taught by Lee to the disclosed invention of Brothers.
+It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to incorporate the limitation(s) above as taught by Lee into the disclosed invention of Brothers.

-One of ordinary skill in the arts would have been motivated to make this modification because of the following, the lookup table (LUT)-based bit-serial processing element (LBPE) that provides “the energy consumption reduction compared to the conventional fixed-point multiply-and-accumulate (MAC) array” while supporting efficient processing of non-zero transformed weights, as suggested by Lee (Lee, Abstract, Page 173).
+One of ordinary skill in the arts would have been motivated to make this modification because of the following: the lookup table (LUT)-based bit-serial processing element (LBPE) provides “energy consumption reduction compared to the conventional fixed-point multiply-and-accumulate (MAC) array” while supporting efficient processing of non-zero transformed weights, as suggested by Lee (Lee, Abstract, Page 173).

 Allowable Subject Matter

-7. Claims 4-13 are objected to as being dependent upon a rejected base claim, but would be allowable if rewritten in independent form including all of the limitations of the base claim and any intervening claims.
-For example, with regard to dependent claims 4-13, the prior art of record does not anticipate, nor do they render obvious in any reasonable combination to one of ordinary skill in the art at the time of Applicants' invention, the combination of recited limitations of claims 4-13 their base claim, independent claim 1, and their respective intervening claims (i.e., dependent claims 2-3 in the case of claims 4, 7 and 10; claims 2-4 in the case of claim 5, claims 2-5 in the case of claim 6, claims 2-3 and 7 in the case of claim 8, claims 2-3 and 7-8 in the case of claim 9, claims 2-3 and 10 in the case of claim 11, and claims 2-3 and 10-11 in the case of claims 12 and 13).
+Claims 4-13 are objected to as being dependent upon a rejected base claim, but would be allowable if rewritten in independent form including all of the limitations of the base claim and any intervening claims.
+For example, with regard to dependent claims 4-13, the prior art of record does not anticipate, nor does it render obvious in any reasonable combination to one of ordinary skill in the art at the time of Applicants' invention, the combination of recited limitations of claims 4-13 and their base claim, independent claim 1, and their respective intervening claims.

 Conclusion

-8. Any inquiry concerning this communication or earlier communications from the examiner should be directed to Lokesha Patel whose telephone number is (571)272-6267.
-The examiner can normally be reached 8 AM - 4 PM.
+Any inquiry concerning this communication or earlier communications from the examiner should be directed to RYAN C VAUGHN whose telephone number is (571)272-4849.
+The examiner can normally be reached M-R 7:00a-5:00p ET.

 Examiner interviews are available via telephone, in-person, and video conferencing using a USPTO supplied web-based collaboration tool.
 To schedule an interview, applicant is encouraged to use the USPTO Automated Interview Request (AIR) at http://www.uspto.gov/interviewpractice.